HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 An embedded page from poetryfoundation.org with Louise Glück's poem "Aboriginal Landscape" that was first published in the December 2013 issue of Poetry magazine

-The Swedish Academy's awarding the 2020 Nobel Prize for Literature to Louise Glück
+The Swedish Academy's awarding of the 2020 Nobel Prize for Literature to Louise Glück

 (Awarding announced October 8, 2020 by the Swedish Academy)